yzziizzy/minetest_autofarmer/README.md

 by Izzy
 Props to RealBadAngel, VanessaE.
 Lots of code "borrowed" from them.

-Edit and fixes by HarrierJack borrowing more code..
+Edit and fixes by HarrierJack, borrowing even more code..

 Introduction:
 Adds automatic farming machines to minetest.
-They run on MV power from technic, and integrate with pipeworks.
+They run on LV/MV/HV power from technic, and integrate with pipeworks.

+The planter will put seeds from the normal game plants (wheat etc.) and plants without seeds from farming_plus (farming redo?) onto available farmland in its front position.
+In case technic mod is available the higher the current level (LV/MV/HV) the bigger the farm.

+(TODO optional?): standalone version not requiring moreores/mesecons/pipeworks/technic (although those mods are AWESOME and RECOMMENDED)

+TODO: 	- finetune planter
+	- make technic/mesecons/pipeworks optional?
+	- fix/create harvester
+	- tweak craft / default settings (feedback appreciated)
+	- test/squash/enjoy

+	- ohyeah, some pretty textures could be nice.. :S

 How to install:
+TIP: It's usually better to rename the folder to 'autofarmer' removing the trailing 'minetest_'.

 Unzip the archive an place it in minetest-base-directory/mods/minetest/ if you have a windows client or a linux run-in-place client.
 If you have a linux system-wide instalation place it in ~/.minetest/mods/minetest/.